ElisaGiesecke/augmented-RK-Nets/README.md

 # PyTorch implementation of augmented RK Nets

-This repository contains code supplementing the paper ''Classification with Runge-Kutta Networks and feature space augmentation'' (2021).
+This repository contains code supplementing the paper ''Classification with Runge-Kutta Networks and feature space augmentation'' (2021), see https://www.aimsciences.org/article/doi/10.3934/jcd.2021018.

 ## Implementation